isomerpages/enterprisesg-sac-old/courses/_posts/2020/2020-02-25-Internal-Audit-Course-21--22-May-2020.md

 181 Kitchener Road, Singapore 208533\\
 Training Room: Jade Room
 <!-- COMMENT: The double backslashes are used to denote a line break without paragraph spacing -->

+We are now open for registration.
+Click on this link for the online [registration form](https://form.gov.sg/5e532cc166472d0011cf52ec){:target="_blank"}.

 **Objective:**

 This 2-day course is to help the participants: